drunkoctopuses/trial-balance-tools/README.md

 ### `tb-compare/`
 Prototype application for comparing two normalized trial balances.

-**Focus areas**
+Focus areas:
-- Match accounts across periods using rule-based logic
+- Account-level matching across periods
-- Compute deltas and identify new / removed / changed accounts
+- Detection of new, removed, and changed balances
-- Generate a summary report and exceptions list
+- Generation of a comparison report for review

 ---

 ## Processing Flow (Required Order)

-This project assumes a **strict processing order**:

-1. **Mapping first**
-   Raw trial balance exports are cleaned, normalized, and validated using `tb-mapping/`.

-2. **Comparison second**
-   Only normalized outputs produced by the mapping step should be used as inputs to `tb-compare/`.
+The intended usage follows this strict sequence:

+1. **Raw trial balance exports**
+2. **Mapping step (`tb-mapping`)**
+   → produces normalized trial balance files
+3. **Comparison step (`tb-compare`)**
+   → produces a comparison report based on mapped outputs

-The comparison tool is **not designed to operate directly on raw TB exports**.
+The comparison tool is **not designed** to operate directly on raw trial balance exports.
-This separation ensures consistency, explainability, and safer downstream analysis.

 ---

+## Sample Data (End-to-End Example)

+The `sample_data/` folder contains a complete, realistic example of the intended workflow:

+- `raw_tb_period1.xlsx`
+- `raw_tb_period2.xlsx`
+  → Example raw trial balance exports

+- `mapped_tb_period1.xlsx`
+- `mapped_tb_period2.xlsx`
+  → Outputs produced by the mapping step

+- `comparison_report.xlsx`
+  → Output produced by comparing the two mapped trial balances

+These files are provided to illustrate the **mapping → comparison** pipeline using Excel-based inputs and outputs.

+---

-## How to run locally
+## How to Run Locally (Optional)

-Each folder is a standalone web prototype.
+Each tool is a standalone prototype application.

 ```bash
 # Mapping tool